Promoting British Values at Benjamin Hargreaves CE Primary School

 The importance of Laws, whether they be those that affect the class, School, or our country, are reinforced in school assemblies, collective worship, PSHE, RE and other aspects of the curriculum.
 Pupils are taught the value and reasons behind laws: and how they govern and protect us; the responsibilities that these impose and the consequences when laws are broken.
 Visits to and visitors from authorities such as the Police, Fire Service, paramedics etc. are regular parts of our school calendar and help reinforce this message.

 As a School we educate and provide boundaries for our pupils to make choices through the provision of a safe environment.
-In the 2015 Ofsted Report Inspectors stated,
+In our most recent Ofsted Report Inspectors stated,

 ’Parents who responded to the online questionnaire or spoke to Inspectors expressed positive views, saying their children are happy, well looked after and kept safe.
 Behaviour and safety are good.
 Pupils feel safe and secure because they are well cared for, particularly those whose circumstances make them vulnerable.’